Public Health Series

 Art Club — a project at Solid Ground’s Sand Point Housing to nurture strength and confidence in young leaders — did a unique virtual art workshop with local teaching artists Dakota Camacho, Jerell Davis, Nikki Etienne, and Romsom Bustillo to support children and youth during the spring lockdown.

-The forthcoming SOUL Clinic videos, spearheaded by the African American Health Board and The Seattle Public Library’s artist-in-residence Nikki Etienne, share how BIPOC mutual aid organizers teamed up to uplift well-being and also to make vaccines more accessible to communities of color.
+The SOUL Clinics, spearheaded by the African American Health Board, showed how BIPOC mutual aid organizers teamed up to uplift well-being and also to make vaccines more accessible to communities of color.

 Other community partners: Activist Class, API Chaya, BIPOC Executives Coalition, Black Farmers Collective, Columbia Legal Services, COVID-19 Mutual Aid, Central District Forum for Art & Ideas, Fred Hutchinson, Friends of the Waterfront, King County Equity Now, KVRU (PSAs and oral histories), LANGSTON, Native Kut, PICA WA (Pacific Islander Community Association), Pyramid Communications, Racism Is a Public Health Crisis, Seattle Parks & Recreation, Seattle Together, Solid Ground, Super Familias, Tubman Center for Health & Freedom, Unkitawa, UTOPIA, Wa Na Wari, Washington Census Alliance, Yes Farms, Young Women Empowered